Public Port of Victoria Traffic Scheme

 All vessels are reminded there is a black water discharge prohibition in effect for waters in the Port of Victoria.
 Pump out locations are noted on the Chart side of this publication for the convenience of boaters.

 Harbour Ferries/Water Taxis: Due to the nature of the service these vessels provide, they are required to “criss-cross” the INNER HARBOUR on a continual basis in various locations.
 Harbour ferries will use the Inbound/Outbound Traffic Lanes whenever possible.
 However, when crossing Seaplane Take Off and Landing Areas they are required to yield to seaplanes prior to entering and, having entered the area, to maintain course and speed until exiting.
-In addition, prior to crossing a seaplane take off and landing area, the water taxi operator must monitor VHF 122.2 to ensure he (she) is aware of aircraft in the area.
+In addition, prior to crossing a seaplane take off and landing area, the water taxi operator must monitor VHF 122.2 to ensure they are aware of aircraft in the area.
 When transiting a takeoff and landing area, a water taxi must exhibit a flashing yellow light.

 Note: Harbour Ferries are authorized to transit along the north shoreline, in a westerly direction only, remaining north of the four white information buoys while enroute to West Bay.